 PPG’ Electrocoating (PPG Powercron 8000) paint was chosen before our E-Coat line was ever built as to provide a superior corrosion resistant finish without the use of heavy metals or volatile emissions.

 Zinc √ RoHS Compliant

-We are currently capable of providing RoHS Compliant Zinc with Yellow or Clear Chromate when required.
+We are currently capable of providing RoHS Compliant Zinc with Clear Chromate when required.